mcampb07/GFXDocs/chapters/chapter02_versio_ceation_station/2084363940_csl_review_explanation.md

 To access the Versio Graphics - HTML5 UI enter the follwing url replacing the IP address / hostname to fit your system. `http://a.b.c.d:10442/Graphics`

-To access the Versio Console - SilverLight UI enter the follwing url replacing the IP address / hostname to fit your system.
+To access the Versio Console - SilverLight UI enter the follwing url replacing the IP address / hostname to fit your system. `http://localhost:8895/Versio/VersioConsole.html#GraphicsControl`

+> Full screen preview http://localhost:8895/Versio/PreviewDebug.html  Port 4502 - see Creation Station System and port for details on ports

-To access the IconStation
+To access the IconStation Login into the hosting server there you should see the IconStation Desktop application.

 ## Versio Graphics UI Review